Pinnacle Park in Sylva, NC: hiking the West Fork Trail to The Pinnacle

 Towering high above the western North Carolina town of Sylva, The Pinnacle is a knobby, craggy peak that rises from the edge of the Plott Balsam mountain range.
 The views from The Pinnacle’s rocky summit are sublime, stretching over the surrounding Appalachian peaks to the far-distant horizon.

 The journey to the summit makes for a fantastic, strenuous, upward hike through a scenic, creek-filled forest on Pinnacle Park’s West Fork Trail and Pinnacle Trail.
 The hike is challenging, but exceptionally rewarding.
 The trails meander through a beautiful hardwood forest, and the summit views at the end of this out-and-back hike are simply unforgettable.
-The Pinnacle’s sun-drenched rock outcrops offer a great spot to soak in views of the nearby Plott Balsams, the town of Sylva, the Blue Ridge Parkway, and the neighboring Great Smoky Mountains on the northern horizon.
+The Pinnacle’s sun-drenched rock outcrops offer a great spot to soak in views of the nearby Blackrock Mountain and the Plott Balsams, the town of Sylva, the Blue Ridge Parkway, and the neighboring Great Smoky Mountains on the northern horizon.

 The hike racks up over 1800 feet of elevation gain in the outbound 3.5 miles, so it’s a challenging one, for sure – and the hike’s initial rocky climb along the West Fork Trail’s boulder-crusted old roadbed makes for a great, calf-burning workout.
 But The Pinnacle’s views are a fantastic, rewarding payoff for the effort.